Rescue of Bat 21 Bravo: More aircraft lost

 Hambleton's and Clark's spirits sank when they realized that six men died while attempting to rescue them.
-After a stern sermon from the new on-scene commander Nail 32 Capt.
-John Van Etten, Hambleton decided, "Hell, I'm going to get out of this, regardless."
+Hambleton considered surrendering.
+The new on-scene commander in charge of the entire rescue mission, Capt.
+John Van Etten, was flying an F-4 out of Da Nang (call sign Nail 32).
+He reminded Hambleton that people had died while attempting to rescue him and it'd be a waste if he stood up and was taken prisoner.
+Hambleton decided, "Hell, I'm going to get out of this, regardless."
 He camouflaged his hole, hiding there for seven nights and six days.
 He left the hole twice to scavenge for food and was almost caught the second time when he was spotted by a boy and his dog.
-NVA soldiers searching for him passed within 20 ft of his hole twice.
+PAVN soldiers searching for him passed within 20 ft of his hole twice.

 The SAR task force mission leader, Capt.
 Fred Boli in Sandy 01, called the rescue off for the time being because it was too dangerous.
 The remaining aircraft exited to the south across the Mieu Giang River.
-The area was just too hot.
 Hambleton and Clark would have to spend another night behind the front lines.
 The North Vietnamese, alerted by the American's intense efforts to find the navigator, increased their efforts to find Hambleton.

-NVA strength prevents air rescue
+PAVN strength prevents air rescue

 All of the SAR teams were experienced in conducting rescues into what they described as "hot LZs", but the airmen were shocked by the quantity and intensity of the ground and anti-aircraft fire they had faced since the rescue attempt began.
-This included not only small arms fire and the previously used 23mm, 37mm and 57mm towed guns, but the 85mm and 100mm towed guns, along with the self-propelled, radar-guided 57mm AAA gun.
+This included not only small arms fire and the previously used 23mm, 37mm and 57mm towed guns, but the 85mm and 100mm towed guns, along with the self-propelled, radar-guided ZSU-57-2 AAA gun.
 Most surprising to the Americans were the large presence of SA-2 SAMs, and for the first time the use of the Soviet SA-7 Grail shoulder-fired, heat-seeking SAM.

-Helicopter squadron commander Lt.
+37th ARRS commander Lt.
 Col. Bill Harris was upset.
 He concluded that the air rescue could not be attempted at that time due to the heavy concentration of North Vietnamese forces in the immediate area around Clark and Hambleton.
-He called Col. Muirhead and told him that they had to find another way.
+He called Muirhead and told him that they had to find another way.
 Hambleton was told to sit tight while they worked up an alternative plan.
 Hambleton had two survival radios, a first aid kit, two kinds of flares, a knife and a .38 caliber revolver, a compass and a map, an empty water bottle, but no food.